openseg-group/openseg.pytorch/README.md

 ## News

+- 2021/03/12 The late ACCPET is finally here, our "OCNet: Object context network for scene parsing" has been accepted by IJCV-2021, which consists of two of our previous technical reports: [OCNet](https://arxiv.org/pdf/1809.00916.pdf) and [ISA](https://arxiv.org/abs/1907.12273.pdf).
+Congratulations to all the co-authors!

 - 2021/02/16 Support **pytorch-1.7, mixed-precision, and distributed training**.
 Based on the [PaddleClas](https://github.com/PaddlePaddle/PaddleClas) ImageNet pretrained weights, we achieve **83.22%** on Cityscapes val, **59.62%** on PASCAL-Context val (**new SOTA**), **45.20%** on COCO-Stuff val (**new SOTA**), **58.21%** on LIP val and  **47.98%** on ADE20K val.
 Please checkout [branch pytorch-1.7](https://github.com/openseg-group/openseg.pytorch/tree/pytorch-1.7) for more details.